updated on 15 January 2021

 If you have an account with LCN, you can store all of the information you need online on your My LCN dashboard.
 Using MyLCN to manage your legal career research will dramatically reduce the time your research takes and avoids the possibility of losing track of what you discover.
 To find out more about how to use MyLCN, read: “Why more students are choosing MyLCN – your essential training contract companion”.

 Independent material on law firms can be found in publications such as The LawCareers.Net Handbook, Chambers UK Student Guide, Chambers UK Guide, Lex 100 and the Legal 500.
 These sources will provide you with in-depth insight into firms' areas of expertise; their ranking in different practice areas; recent cases and clients; and quotes from the mouths of clients and trainees.
-Each of the three publications contains different material, so we recommend using all three in conjunction to get the most rounded picture.
-The LawCareers.Net Handbook is available free from law fairs and university careers services (as is Chambers UK Student Guide), and both Chambers UK Guide and the Legal 500 are available online.
+Each of the three publications contain different material, so we recommend using all three in conjunction to get the most rounded picture.
+The LawCareers.Net Handbook is available to read for free online.
+To get your hands on a physical copy you need to check with your university careers service or law department.
+Alternatively, a limited number are available to order for free via the dashboard on your MyLCN account.
+Both Chambers UK Guide and the Legal 500 are also available online.